cinnData/DataSci/Examples/Example - Book recommendations.md

 Q4.
 How many editions of the SF classic *The Martian Chronicles* are offered by BookCrossing?

 Q5.
 From the data provided, extract a list of 5 books to be recommended to users having picked *The Martian Chronicles*.
+A simple approach would be to search for the titles that have been picked more often by the users who have also picked *The Martian Chronicles*.